 3. Environmental Auditing and Management Systems 2016

 UEA has an externally verified environmental management system (EMS), which covers the whole University estate.
-UEA passed its ISO14001:2004 audit in May 2015 and has successfully passed each annual review audit since.
-We will be audited to the updated ISO14001:2015 audit in May 2018.
+UEA passed its ISO14001:2004 audit in May 2015 and the updated ISO14001:2015 Standard in May 2018.
 We also hold the EcoCampus Platinum award.

 4. Ethical Investment 2016